Questfall/docs/mining/magic.md

 **IMAGE OF SPELL SLOTS WITH SPELLS**

-Users can learn and cast **spells** to gain advantages on the platform.
-Spells can enhance the user's performance in various ways, like affecting quest rewards, character abilities, stamina usage, or items.
+Users can learn and cast **magical spells** to gain advantages on the platform.
+Spells affect the outside objects rather than directly influencing the character.

+Most spells can enhance the user's performance, for example, by increasing quest rewards, affecting item bonuses, or freezing stamina usage.
+However, some spells can have global effects on the platform like changing the overall theme for some time.

+***

+### Spells

 The spells can be learned from **spell books** and unlearned by simply deleting them.
 When learning, a spell the book is consumed, and the spell appears on one of the character **spell slots**.
 Each character starts with one spell slot, and the number of slots can be increased by adding points to **magic attribute** and through items.